 - 11 pm-7 am night feeds (as many as your baby needs)

-Note: You can read more about the dreamfeed in my newborn baby sleep tips, but know that it typically becomes more disruptive than helpful after the 4 month mark.
+Note: You can read more about the dreamfeed in my newborn baby sleep tips, but know that it typically becomes more disruptive than helpful after the 4 month old baby mark.
 It is only intended to be helpful when your baby is still young.
 It’s up to you if you think it will help.

 I’ve heard both pros and cons.
 We did it with our son, but I’m not 100% if we will do it in the future or not.
 Honestly, I think it could go either way.